Kartaverse/Reactor-Standalone/HoudiniUsage.md

 ## Connecting Reactor to Houdini

 The [Houdini documentation](https://www.sidefx.com/docs/houdini/basics/config_env.html) covers the process of editing environment variables through the use of a "houdini.env" file.
-Reactor for Houdini usage requires you to manually add the path to the Reactor downloaded Houdini content to the "HOUDINI_PATH" environment variable.

 ![Houdini.env](Images/Houdini-Env-File.png)

+Reactor for Houdini usage requires you to manually edit the "houdini.env" file to add the Reactor "DeployHoudini" folder path to the "HOUDINI_PATH" environment variable.
 If you have Reactor set to download content to your user account's home folder in a subdirectory named "Reactor", then you would edit the Houdini.env file to append the following details to the text file:

 (Information Still Being Validated)